This post may contain affiliate links. Please see my disclosure policy for more details.

 Since I visited in winter it was a bit quiet everywhere, but I’d imagine the outdoor areas would be much livelier during summertime!
 The botanic gardens were beautiful though, with a lovely café.

 The city has modern shopping malls and lots of cafes and places to eat.
 So even though it’s pretty small, you still get some of the benefits of a big city.
-For more information on Canberra attractions, have a read of my blog post below:
+For more information on Canberra attractions, have a read of my blog post on the best things to do in Canberra.

 Trips from Canberra: Holiday Destinations